mesos/mr-redis/README.md

    --memory, -m "0"     Memory in MB
    --slaves, -s "0"     Number of Slaves
-   --wait, -w           Wait for the Instance to be created (by default the command is async)
+   --wait, -w           Wait for the Instance to be created (by default the command is async) --file, -f           Location of the config file for this instance, to specify Distribution Value
 ```

 ## More Examples of Using the CLI
 ### Example 1:
 The cli itself will be async by default as it does not wait for the operation to complete